 Lino printmaking is a method of relief printing, which involves carving a drawing into a soft linoleum block, rolling a thin layer of ink over it, and pressing paper on top to transfer the image.
 The areas where you have carved away often create quite beautiful results.

 Lino prints look bold and powerful, with hard lines, flat areas of colour, and high contrast between the paper and ink.
 You can spend a long time carving, or just make a simple design, but the printing is fairly fast, so multiple copies can be made quickly and easily.
 Many artists find that working in lino changes their style, and drawings that look tentative or flimsy in pencil take on a more confident, powerful quality when transformed into lino prints (see our best pencil drawings for drawing inspiration).

 In this tutorial you will learn the basics of lino printmaking as we explain how to make a simple lino print using a few basic materials.

 Before you start your lino printmaking project, you need to make sure you have the right tools.
 You will need the following:

 - sheet for inking up (glass, plastic, a tile, another piece of lino, anything that is smooth, flat and non-absorbent)

 - pencil (see our post on the best pencils)

 - carbon paper (optional)

-Lino cut tools have been developed over time so that each tool can be used to give a different mark or texture.
+Each lino cut tool can be used to give a different mark or texture.
 Look at the blade of each tool.
 Some have a pointy ‘V’ shape, and some have a curvy ‘U’ shape.
 Another one is flat, and one is like a small craft knife.

 02. Draw and transfer your design